 Unfortunately, the hot months of the year are not always kind to these busy bees.
 Some regions experience drought resulting in periodic nectar dearths.
 Fall may arrive with insufficient stores ready for Winter.
 What’s a bee to do?

 The weeks of late Summer into Fall are a busy time for honey bee colonies.
 Fall blooming plants that are good food sources become even more important.
-Goldenrod is a late season bloomer and this makes it a very important honey plant in some regions.

-Varieties of Plants
+Best Varieties of Plants for Bees

 If you do not have any goldenrod in bloom nearby, you can purchase seed and grow your own.
 Native bees, honey bees and even migrating insects benefit from this late season food source.